AndreaCaldiroli/ATES-Code/README.md

 # The ATES code

 The ATES code has been created to perform hydrodynamical simulations of the atmospheric mass loss from irradiated exoplanets.
 For a detailed description of the code, we refer to << **Citation** >>.
-In the following we describe the code organization and give a basi example of usage.
+In the following we describe the code organization and how to run.

 ### Requirements

-The only software requirements to run the code are the `gfortran` compiler and a basic installation of `python3`.
-The only library requested outside the Standard Library of python is`numpy`.
+The code is compiled with the `gfortran` compiler, and has been tested successfully in version 9.3.0.
+A basic installation of `python3` is required.
+The following libraries are used: `numpy,tkinter,os,shutil,amtplotlib`.

 ### Installation